 3. Raw Pulp Crackers

-We understand that juice pulp crackers might not sound too appetizing at first, but these vegan and gluten-free crackers are bound to be a hit at your next event.
-They are durable and perfect with any dips like hummus, guacamole, spinach dip and more!
+We understand that juice pulp crackers might not sound too appetizing at first, but these vegan and gluten-free crackers are bound to be a hit at your next event or get together.
+They are durable and can handle scooping into any dips like hummus, guacamole, or spinach dip.

 These are a perfect grab-and-go snack for those with allergies, intolerances, or those who want a clean and healthy treat.
-You can use any veggie pulp that you would like, but we prefer to use carrot pulp.
-View the full recipe here!
+You can use any veggie pulp that you like, but we prefer to use carrot pulp.

 4. Baked Goods